Beginner’s Guide to App Localization on Google Play

 List of Google Play Store territories & locales

-The Google Play Store currently supports 77 locales for localization.
-We’ve compiled a comprehensive table that will help you understand exactly which languages and locales are available on the Google Play Store, and their corresponding language codes.
+Google Play currently supports 77 locales for localization.
+This comprehensive table provides the list of languages and locales on Google Play, and their corresponding language codes.

 Language Language Code